TheManishHQ/shipos-kit/docs/biome.md

 This allows packages to inherit the base configuration while adding package-specific overrides if needed.

+**Note:** Packages no longer need to specify `files.include` patterns as they inherit the default file discovery from the root configuration.
+Only add file patterns if you need to override the default behavior.

 ## Linting Rules

 ### Recommended Rules